Chamssiddine/hugodocumentation/content/posts/AWX.md

 draft: false
 ---

-# How to install Awx using kubernetes operator
+# How to install AWX using kubernetes operator
 To install AWX using Kubernetes Operator, follow these steps:

 1. Navigate to the awx-operator directory: